Does Thicker Oil Quiet Lifters

 Best Oil for 5.3 Lifter Noise

-If you own a GM 5.3 liter engine, you may have noticed a ticking noise coming from the top of the motor.
+If you own a GM 5.3-litre engine, you may have noticed a ticking noise coming from the top of the motor.
 This is caused by the hydraulic lifters that are used in this engine.
 The good news is that there is an easy fix for this problem.

-The best oil to use in your 5.3 liter engine is synthetic oil.
+The best oil for your 5.3-litre engine is synthetic oil.
 This type of oil will help to quiet the lifters and prevent them from making noise.
 It is also important to change your oil regularly to keep the lifters clean and free from debris.

-If you are hearing a ticking noise coming from your 5.3 liter engine, don’t hesitate to switch to synthetic oil.
+If you are hearing a ticking noise coming from your 5.3-litre engine, don’t hesitate to switch to synthetic oil.
 It’s the best way to silence those pesky lifters!

 Conclusion

-Thicker oil does not necessarily quiet lifters.
+Thicker oil does not necessarily quieten lifters.
 In fact, in some cases, it can make them louder.
-The reason for this is that thicker oil does not flow as easily as thinner oil and can therefore cause more friction between the parts it is lubricating.
+The reason is that thicker oil does not flow as easily as thinner oil, which can cause more friction between the parts it lubricates.

 This increased friction can lead to increased noise.